Gonzo2500/Milestone-Project-2/README.md

 ### Features
-+ Fully responsive website
++ Fully responsive website with vanilla javascript navigation bar
-+ Sign up to different tournaments
++ Play 3 different quizzes
-+ Contact form for requests
++ Contact form for training classes
++ Get form data from user via EmailJs
 + Both forms hold data validation and all fields residing within are set to required ensuring information submitted is of the correct format.
 + Interactive elements

-The fonts used throughout the site were imported into the HTML of each page from Google Fonts and are called 'Roboto' and "Press Start 2p".
+The fonts used throughout the site were imported into the HTML of each page from Google Fonts and are called 'Roboto' and "Bungee Outline".

-Disclaimer:
-Although this website contains "forms" i.e. modals on the event.html and a contact form on contact.html they do not alert anyone that a sign up has been created and will not populate any server database.

 #### User Stories
-1. As a visitor of the site I want a clear overview of games that are offered.
+1. As a visitor of the site I want a clear overview of the content that is offered.
 So that I can see if the offers draw my interest
-2. As a visitor I want to see links to social accounts from "Pulze", so I can see how many people are following and using "Pulze" and get more trust.
+2. As a visitor of the site I want a clear overview of the content that is offered.
+So that I can see if the offers draw my interest
-3. As a visitor i want an easy way to navigate to the events/tournaments offered by "Pulze"
+3. As a user I want to challenge my knowledge about agile software development.
-4. As a visitor interested joining a tournament I need to understand easily which tournament starts where?(region) when? (time) and how many people can join.
-(Party size).
-To make a decision for what tournaments I might want to sign up to.
+4. As a user of the quiz I want the chance to have different quiz topics.
-5. As a visitor I want to able to sign up for a tournament, to participate on the tournament.
+5. As a user of the quiz I want to be able to see a timer and how many questions are still left.
-6. As a visitor I want to get more information on the benefits I might have when using this Service, to make a decision for or against the usage.
+6. As a user of the quiz, I want to get a final score to see how good my knowledge of the topic really is
+7. As a user of the quiz I want to see the right answer, to learn more.
+8. As a user I want to be able to join a training class to improve my skills.

 #### Future Features